 Moisture Matters

-Regular watering is crucial for roses.
+Regular watering is crucial for these plants.
 You want the soil to be consistently moist but not waterlogged.
 This balance is vital because too much water can suffocate roots, while too little can lead to wilting.
 A good rule of thumb is to water deeply once a week, ensuring the water penetrates at least 12 inches into the soil.
-Think of your roses as they are lounging in a comfy chair, sipping on a refreshing drink—happy and hydrated!
+Think of your flowers as they are lounging in a comfy chair, sipping on a refreshing drink—happy and hydrated!

 Feeding: Nourishing Your Roses for Vibrant Blooms